 What does the sperm freezing process involve?

 The process of sperm freezing involves a semen analysis (to evaluate your specimen before freezing), and bloodwork around the time that you freeze sperm.
 Fertility practices are evaluated by the FDA, and this testing will allow you to use your frozen specimen in the future.

 How much sperm should you freeze?
 This will depend on many factors indicated by your initial semen analysis report.
 Your fertility specialist will be able to help you determine how many samples you should cryopreserve.

 Note: It is important to have support and strategies for navigating the process of going off of hormone therapy, experiencing potential dysphoria around your changing body, and the emotional impact of undergoing fertility-related procedures as a trans person.

 What does the egg freezing process involve?

-Compared to freezing sperm, the egg-freezing process is a little bit more complicated – but is very common, so you should not have trouble finding a board-certified reproductive endocrinologist who is able to help you.
+Compared to freezing sperm, the egg freezing process is a little bit more complicated.
+That being said, egg freezing is now quite common, so you should not have trouble finding a board-certified reproductive endocrinologist who is able to help you.

 How long can eggs and sperm stay frozen?

 To date, there is no known limit to how many years specimens can be cryopreserved.
-This allows trans people the opportunity to preserve their fertility early on in life, and then pursue family building in their 30s or 40s or whenever they are ready to grow their family.
+This allows trans people the opportunity to preserve their fertility earlier on in life, and then pursue family building in their 30s or 40s - whenever they feel ready to grow their family.